royalapplications/docs/src/r2023/royalts/reference/organization/credential.md

 - Assign credentials to connections by name instead of configuring connections to use username and password.
 This allows easy and secure file sharing in teams as no credentials are stored with the connections.
 - Simply store username and password in credential objects to quickly and easily access them using the Navigation or Credentials panel.
 - Use credentials in our Web Browser Extensions to automatically log on to web sites.
+- Configure TOTP MFA code generation.
+The dashboard shows the current MFA code for quick access.
+The $MfaCode$ replacement token can be used in Auto Fill configuration and Key Sequence tasks.

 > [!Tip]
 > You can create credentials in any documents, including the Application document.
 It's strongly recommended to encrypt and password protect your document as soon as you create a credential with a password in it.